Jake Lacy as Richard Semco, affable painter and Navy veteran

 WARNING!
 Spoilers ahead!

-Marcello Mastroianni as Marcello Rubini, playboy gossip journalist
+Marcello Mastroianni as Marcello Rubini, playboy gossip journalist-turned-publicity agent

 Film: La Dolce Vita